minprog/webapps/projects/3 pizzaf/content.md

 * Gain experience with relational database design.
 * Practice with Flask migrations and admin pages.

+## What you need to find out

+How to:

+* use migrations instead of designing your database in Adminer
+* use `requirements.txt` to manage your project's dependencies
+* avoid using JQuery but instead write plain Javascript 6
+* use objects instead of writing SQL directly
+* provide your own API in your project

 ## Overview

 In this project, you'll build an web application for handling a pizza